bebopjmm/starfinder-campaigns/dead-echoes/Team/taraea.md

 	- **Supernova**: When you’re fully photon-attuned, as a standard action, you can deal 1d6 fire damage plus 1d6 additional fire damage per solarian level to all creatures within 10 feet of you.
 A creature that succeeds at a **DC14 Reflex** save takes half damage.
 		- After you use this revelation, you immediately become unattuned.
 		- Supernova functions as a zenith revelation for the purposes of abilities that reference them.
+	- **Stellar Rush (p)**: As a standard action, you can wreathe yourself in stellar fire and make a charge without the standard penalties.
+When you are attuned or fully attuned, you can substitute a bull rush for the melee attack at the end of the charge.
+Whether or not you succeed at the bull rush, the target takes 2d6 fire damage (Reflex half).

 #### Feats